Kickboxing: North America

 cross-style full-contact style martial arts tournaments as early as 1962.

-Between 1970 and 1973 a handful of kickboxing promotions were staged across the USA.
+Between 1970 and 1973 a handful of kickboxing promotions were staged across the US.
 The first recognized bout of this kind occurred on January 17, 1970, and came about when Joe Lewis, a Shorin Ryu stylist who had also studied Jeet Kune Do with the legendary Bruce Lee, and noted champion in the Karate tournament circuit, grew disillusioned with the point-sparring format and sought to create an event that would allow martial artists to fight to the knock out.
 Enlisting the help of promoter Lee Faulkner, training in boxing and combining the techniques of boxing and Karate for the first time in America, Lewis arranged the bout to be held at the 1st Pro Team Karate Championships.
 Lewis faced Kenpo stylist Greg "Om" Baines, who had defeated two opponents in years pasts.
 Lewis won the fight by knockout in the second round.
 The event was advertised as "Full contact" but the announcers referred to it as Kickboxing, and rules included knees, elbows and sweeps.
-Lewis would defend his U.S Heavyweight champion title 10 times, remaining undefeated until he came back from his retirement.
+Lewis would defend his U.S. Heavyweight champion title 10 times, remaining undefeated until he came back from his retirement.
 In the early days, the rules were never clear; one of the first tournaments had no weight divisions, and all the competitors fought off until one was left.
 During this early time, kickboxing and full contact karate are essentially the same sport.

 The institutional separation of American full-contact karate from kickboxing occurred with the formation of the Professional Karate Association (PKA) in 1974 and of the World Kickboxing Association (WKA) in 1976.